2012 UTSA Roadrunners football team: Northwestern Oklahoma State

 After visiting Georgia, UTSA returned home to face the Northwestern Oklahoma State Rangers.
 Northwestern Oklahoma State was UTSA's sole NAIA opponent after the NCAA denied the Rangers D-II membership.

+To date, this is the most recent time an FBS team played a team not in the FBS or FCS, in part, due to how wins against non-Division I teams do not count as wins towards bowl eligibility.